PQYPLZXHGF/genetic_privacy/README.md

 =======

 Note: For the most part, executables are in the `predict` directory.
+Some of the naming of the scripts doesn't make sense, because the files were named at a time when many functions were group together, then split out into other files.

 Work flow
 ---------

 The typical work flow is a three step process

-1. Generate population
+1. Generate population - `python3 generate_population.py --help`
-2. Gather samples
+2. Gather samples - `python3 run_classify_relationship.py --help`
-3. Run identification
+3. Run identification - `python3 evaluate_deanonymize.py --help`

 Commands
 --------